duke-malaria-collaboratory/DiscovR/_episodes/02-r-plotting.md

 >
 {: .callout}

-Okay, now let's read in our data, "smoking_cancer_1990.csv", which is in the data folder in our project directory.
+Okay, now let's read in our data, `smoking_cancer_1990.csv`.
+To do this, we need to know the **file path**, which tells R where to find the file on your computer.
+When you have a project open in R, it starts looking from your main project folder, in our case `un-report`.
+Inside `un-report`, we have a folder called `data`, and in that folder is the `smoking_cancer_1990.csv` file.
+This is the file that contains the data that we want to plot.
+So the file path from our main project directory is: `data/smoking_cancer_1990.csv`.
+The `/` tells R that the file is in the data directory.

-We're going to use the `read_csv()` function that we loaded in with the tidyverse, and save it to `smoking_1990`, which will act as a placeholder for our data.
+We're going to use the `read_csv()` function that we loaded in with the `tidyverse`, and save it to `smoking_1990`, which will act as a placeholder for our data.
 This function takes a file path and returns a tibble, which is basically a table (that we sometimes call a data frame...).